Travel Grants

 Award announcements will be made two weeks before the abstract deadline, which will allow students time to decide if they will accept the award funding.

-Please note that the AAS cannot (by law) provide travel funds for individuals who reside in US embargoed countries.
+Please note that the AAS cannot (by law) provide travel funds for individuals who reside in US embargoed countries, such as Cuba, Iran, or North Korea.